 Elysia and I both believe in the importance of continuing our education and staying up to date with the latest advancements in coaching/training, fitness and nutrition.
 We are also trying to add equipment as we go.
 All of which will benefit our members.

 I was born and raised in Peterborough.
 Growing up, I was involved in a variety of sports.
 In high school, I discovered my love for fitness and nutrition.
 Since then I have been in the gym regularly.
 I also did competitive Kickboxing and had a few fights.
 I am a registered massage therapist and I love teaching boot camp and personal training at our club!
-On my free time, you'll find me chasing around our daughter McKenzie, who is always on the go!
+On my free time, you'll find me chasing around our daughters McKenzie and Rory, who are always on the go!
 In the kitchen, food prepping healthy meals- or researching and learning about nutrition, hiking and enjoying nature or doing my own workouts!